 An access control system regulates who has access to your property.
 Via various methods, the system grants access to authorized people and denies access to unauthorized people.

 Access control systems can be simple, requiring people to swipe a card or punch in a code.
-They can also be intricate, requiring cards to be swiped in a certain order or using biometric information to grant or deny access.
+Most access control brands, such as Openpath and Vanderbilt, can also be intricate, requiring cards to be swiped in a certain order or using biometric information to grant or deny access.
 Barcode systems are common and intuitive.

 What is a Barcode Access Control System?